-The Mitral valve is the most commonly repaired heart valve but all four of the valves may be repaired (rather than replaced) depending upon the nature and severity of heart valve disease present.
-The most common heart valve repair techniques are commissurotomy in which fused valve leaflets (flaps) are separated to widen the opening, decalcification in which calcium deposits are surgically removed in order to allow the valve to function properly, and leaflet reshaping that removes poorly functioning sections of a valve leaflet.
+The most common heart-valve repair techniques are commissurotomy, in which fused valve leaflets (flaps) are separated to widen the opening; decalcification, in which calcium deposits are surgically removed to allow the valve to function properly; and leaflet reshaping, in which poorly functioning sections of a valve leaflet are removed.

 Heart Valve Replacement

 Depending upon the nature and severity of heart valve disease, your physician may recommend valve replacement surgery as the most appropriate form of treatment.
-Disease of the aortic valve and the pulmonic valve are more commonly treated with valve replacement rather than repair.
-Valve replacement can involve the use of either mechanical, biological or allograft valves.
+Disease of the aortic valve and the pulmonic valve are more often treated with valve replacement rather than repair.
+Valve replacement can involve the use of either mechanical, biological, or allograft valves.

-Transcatheter Aortic Valve Replacement or TAVR is a commonly performed minimally invasive heart valve replacement surgery.
+Transcatheter Aortic Valve Replacement (TAVR) is a commonly performed, minimally invasive heart-valve replacement surgery.
 In TAVR, a new aortic valve is delivered to the site of implantation by way of a catheter.
 The catheter is typically inserted into the body at the femoral artery in the groin area and guided along this artery to the heart.
-As an alternative to open heart surgery for valve replacement, this type of heart valve surgery may result in a shorter recovery time and is particularly beneficial for patients who are too ill to undergo open heart valve replacement surgery.
+As an alternative to open heart surgery, this type of heart-valve surgery usually results in a shorter recovery time.
+It can be particularly beneficial for patients who are too ill to undergo open heart valve-replacement surgery.

 Our surgeons who perform this procedure